 Student Loan Help During the COVID-19 Pandemic

 The Coronavirus Aid, Relief and Economic Security Act, or CARES, suspended payments for all federally held student loans.
 Interest rates on all federal student loans also were reduced to zero.
-That pause in payments and interest rate was initially scheduled to expire on September 30, 2020, but it was extended several times.
+This pause was extended several times.

 But what if your student loans don't qualify?
 If you took out a private loan to pay for school, your loan is not included in the CARES Act.
 Additionally, certain types of Federal Family Education Loans, or FFEL, do not qualify, because they are held by commercial banks.